-Note: Email attachments are not stored in Google Drive.
+Note: While attachments and files uploaded to your deals and contacts can be stored in Google Drive, email attachments are not stored in Google Drive.
 These are hosted on Pipedrive's own storage system.

 Why use Google Drive?